 The Royal Commission holds a unique collection of photographs, maps, images, publications and reports within its archive, The National Monuments Record of Wales, which can be consulted on our online database Coflein or by making an enquiry to our Reader Services section.

-The Royal Commission is based in Aberystwyth and is sponsored by The National Assembly for Wales.
+The Royal Commission is based in Aberystwyth and is sponsored by the Welsh Government.
 The Chairman and Commissioners direct the investigations by our expert staff, who employ the latest technology to provide authoritative and up to date information to the public.

 Can we improve our web services?
 Let us know by adding your comments to the Heritage of Wales News blog.